RazanTayyem/ReservationSystem/README.md

 # User Stories:

-1- As a user / admin I want to be able to log in using the shared username and password.
+1- As a user / admin I can log in by the shared username and password.

-2- As a user I want be able to select any YDRC facilities.
+2- As a user I can select any YDRC halls.

-3- As a user I want to be able to see all pending / approved items and available dates.
+3- As a user I can see all pending / approved halls and available dates.

-4- As admin I want be able to select any YDRC facilities.
+4- As admin I can select any YDRC halls.

-5- As admin I want be able to see all pending items to select and approve each of them.
+5- As admin I can see all pending items to select and approve each of them.

-6- As admin I want be able to see all approved items and select them to see the details.
+6- As admin I can see all approved items and select them to see the details.

-7- As admin I want be able to see all available dates and select any to reserve the place in this date, also I want to be able to add all the needed details for this reservation.
+7- As admin I can see all available dates and select any to reserve the hall in this date, also I can add all the needed details for this reservation.

-8- As a normal user/admin who may need to leave the account, I want to be able to log out.
+8- As a user / admin can log out of the account.